cynicastic/scribe/README.md

 ## *WARNING*

 This software was written by someone who very likely didn't know what they were doing.
-There is a non-zero chance this software will not fucntion as intended, cause irreparable data loss and/or hardware damage, or accidentally trigger the annihilation of the earth.
+There is a non-zero chance this software will not function as intended, cause irreparable data loss and/or hardware damage, or accidentally trigger the annihilation of the earth.
 End user accepts all these potential outcomes as the unavoidable consequences of existing.

 ## ToDo:

 - [ ] Expand this README (version 0.x)
 - [ ] Alpha and Beta testing (version 0.x)
 - [ ] Add md5 checksum when checking for new versions (version 1.x)
-- [ ] Provide and ask to install a simplified syslog-ng.conf file (version 1.x)
+- [x] Provide and ask to install a simplified syslog-ng.conf file (version 1.x)
 - [ ] Add a menu (version 2.x)
 - [ ] ...
 - [ ] ?????